Output Perturbation for Differentially Private Convex Optimization: Faster and More General: Applications to Private Tilted ERM and Private Adversarial Training

-Observe that the stated assumptions on $F$ and $H$ above are stronger than what is required to obtain \cref{prop: fund EAR bounds for adv training smooth sc}.
-Indeed, instead of assuming strong convexity, Lipschitzness, and smoothness of $H_D(w,v),$ it is enough to assume strong convexity, Lipschitzness, and smoothness of $G_D(w) = \max_{\mathbf{v} \in S^n} F(w, X + \mathbf{v}, \mathbf{y})$ for all $D = (X, \mathbf{y}) \in (\mathcal{X} \times \mathcal{Y})^{n}$.
-Moreover, concavity is not necessary: all we need is the existence of a saddle point of $H_{D}$ for any $D \in (\XX \times \mathcal{Y})^n.$ The result describes the tradeoffs between excess adversarial risk, privacy, $n,$ and $d$: as the privacy level increases (i.e. as $\epsilon$ and $\delta$ shrink) and the dimension $d$ increases, the guaranteed excess adversarial risk (robustness) bound increases; and vice-versa.
-Furthermore, in the ERM case, as the number of samples $n$ increase, it is possible to obtain more favorable adversarial excess risk and privacy guarantees for any fixed $d$.
+\cref{prop: fund EAR bounds for adv training smooth sc} describes the tradeoffs between excess adversarial risk, privacy, $n,$ and $d$: as the privacy level increases (i.e. as $\varepsilon$ and $\delta$ shrink) and the dimension $d$ increases, the guaranteed excess adversarial risk (robustness) bound increases; and vice-versa.
+Furthermore, as the number of samples $n$ increase, it is possible to obtain more favorable adversarial excess risk and privacy guarantees for any fixed $d$.
 Note also that similar results could be written down in the non-smooth case as consequences of \cref{cor: sc upper bound}.
 Likewise, one can obtain excess adversarial risk bounds in the non-strongly convex case by using the regularization technique and invoking \cref{prop: convex ER} or \cref{prop: convex smooth ER}.
 We omit the details here.

 In the next subsection, we present a practical, efficient algorithm for implementing differentially private adversarial training with runtime bounds for attaining the above robustness guarantees.